-The results of the uncertainty calculation for the IEC compliant verification of the LiDAR device at every comparison level are plotted in

-Table 10 to Table 13.
-For all assessed levels the combined uncertainties of the floating lidar system (V{RSD}) at hand for the WS bins and comparison levels show result values well below 4.5%.
+The results of the uncertainty calculation for the IEC compliant verification of the LiDAR device at every comparison level are plotted in Table 10 to Table 13.
+For all assessed levels the combined uncertainties of the floating lidar system (V{RSD}) at hand show result values well below 3% within most of the bins.